guillotinaweb/guillotina_react/docs/tutorial/step-7-create-own-content-type.md

 ```

-Here we have defined registry.
+Here we have defined the registry.
 In registry we can override diferent components by each content type.
 More information in - [Narrative Docs](docs/api.md)

-After this, we can create a new DemoType object.
-Repeat action and try to add it.
-Now we can see all requried files.
+After this, we can create a new DemoType object doing the same process.
+Now, we can see all the requried files.

-Added it!
+Add it!

 ![](screenshots/demo-type-form.png)